klust/SupercomputersForStarters/docs/C03_Memory/C03_S01_Performance_gap.md

 and the AMD MI250X GPU used in LUMI and its successor the MI300 series have even an 8192 wide bus (in fact, 8 1024-bit buses).
 However, that memory is limited in capacity.
-E.g., the MI250X is limited to 128 GB and the newer MI300X to 192 GB (the largest of all GPUs available in the early fall of 2024).
+E.g., the MI250X is limited to 128 GB and the newer MI325X to 256 GB (the largest of all GPUs available in the early 2025, and in fact there is 288 GB of memory physically in the package but not all can be used).
 All these processors or accelerators use various generations of so-called HBM memory.

 <!-- E.g., the theoretical peak memory bandwidth of an MI250X is 3.2 TB/s and the peak memory bandwidth